open-truss/open-truss/docs/PUBLISHING.md

 3. Builds the package (`npm run build`)
 4. Publishes to npm (`npm publish --access public --ignore-scripts`)

-A version guard checks whether the local `package.json` version differs from the latest published version on npm and skips the publish step if they match.
+A version guard checks whether the local `package.json` version has already been published (regardless of dist-tag) and skips the publish step if it has.
 This avoids noisy failures when pushing commits that don't include a version bump.